QuarkXPress: Use and features

 With version 9 QuarkXPress extended its crossmedia publishing approach and can be used now to also export to eBooks (ePub3 and Blio) and native apps (for the iPad).
 With App Studio, which is shipped with QuarkXPress, designers can even create and design their own apps.
 Additionally QuarkXPress 9 offers cascading styles (stylesheets based on text content), callouts (anchored objects that flow with the text based on position rules), create complex ad editable Bézier paths using a wizard (ShapeMaker), bullets and numbers (with import and export from/to Microsoft Word) and more.

 The Mac version of QuarkXPress 9 is for Intel processors only, making QuarkXPress 8.5.1 the last choice for PPC-based Macs.

 QuarkXPress 10, was described by Quark as a major re-write of the software on the Mac platform in particular to move it from the older Carbon API to Cocoa.
 It also included a new, modern graphics engine, Xenon.
 During the lifecycle of version 10, new features included Retina Display support, PDF pass-through transparency, notes, redlining, increased zoom (8000%) and the ability to create HTML5 animations for inclusion in App Studio tablet and smartphone apps.

 QuarkXPress 2015 was the first version to use a different naming scheme.
 It was completely 64-bit and added fixed-layout ePub and Kindle export as well as exporting layouts as PDF/X-4.
 Quark claimed to have added the top 10 of all user-requested features.

 QuarkXPress 2016 included the ability to import and copy and paste from other applications and file formats to native QuarkXPress objects.
 The release also includes revamped digital capabilities including being able to create HTML5 Publications.
 Top user requested features include multi-gradient blends and a color picker tool.

 QuarkXPress 2017 continued the new naming scheme and established an annual release cycle.
 The headline features include non-destructive image editing, various typography enhancements such as text stroking and text shading, responsive HTML5, and unlimited iOS apps for no additional cost (outside of the Apple Developer fees).
 Other user-requested features included adaptive layout conversion for print, smart quotes, and proportional leading.

-On March 1, 2018, Quark announced QuarkXPress 2018, stating it would be available on May 16, 2018, continuing its now familiar annual release cycle.
+On March 1, 2018, Quark announced QuarkXPress 2018, stating it would be available on May 16, 2018.
 The headline features in version 2018 include new OpenType controls, hyphenation strictness, support for color fonts, IDML import (to convert Adobe InDesign documents to QuarkXPress) and the ability to create unlimited Android apps for no additional cost (outside of the Google Play fees).